-Chapter Two

-“Have mercy, Heaven!
-Oh, do not look upon me with those dead eyes!”

-- The String of Pearls

 Annabel let out a cry of alarm.
-Annabel wasn't the screaming type, but she was nearly there.
+Annabel wasn’t’ the screaming type, but she was nearly there.
 Her eyes went wide.
 Her heart was hammering, and she suddenly found that it was a struggle just to suck in a breath of air.
-Of course, it couldn’t have helped much that her breasts were bound in cloth as part of her disguise; she was wrapped up tighter than a pharaoh in his tomb, and every breath was painful.
+Of course, it didn’tdidn’t help much that her breasts were bound in cloth as part of her disguise; she was wrapped up tighter than a pharaoh in his tomb, and every breath was painful.

 She reminded herself she’d been in spots tighter than this.
 She repeated the words stay calm in her head until it became a mantra, but the darkness was oppressive.
 She kept flashing back to the day she’d lost her eye.
-She could almost feel those rough fingernails raking across her face, even now, digging into her flesh, gouging out her eye.
+She could still feel those rough fingernails raking across her face, even now, digging into her flesh, gouging out her eye.
 Silly woman, she scolded herself.
 She gritted her teeth.
 She’d survived that day.
 She would survive this one too.
-Get a hold of yourself.
+Get ahold of yourself.

 She took a deep breath, reached up, and adjusted a dial on her eyepiece.
 The world through her right eye took on a greenish hue, but she could see again.
 Not well, but well enough to see Connor.
 He was right on top of her, inches from her face.
 She gasped in surprise.
-He was closer than she'd realized.
+He was closer than she’d’ realized.

-She’d lost her gun, but she had another one.
+She’d lost her gun, but had another one.
 Trouble was, it wasn’t easily accessible, and she wasn’t sure she’d be able to fish it out before Connor could sink his teeth into her flesh, which is what he seemed to be trying to do.
 She needed to get out of his grasp, just long enough to get it.

 Forcing herself to remain calm, she dug her heels into the carpet for leverage and shoved hard, sliding on her back across the floor.
 She reached out, above her head, and grasped for something to hit him with.
 Eventually, her hands collided with something thick, solid, and…wooden?
 It took her a moment to figure out what it was.
 Not a weapon, but one of the legs of the desk.
 At least, it was something.
 She grabbed on tight and used it to leverage herself toward the desk, kicking at Connor’s face as she scrambled to get away.

 She was relentless, and eventually, one of her kicks struck him hard enough to do some damage.
-Connor's head snapped back violently, and he toppled backward.
+Connor’s’ head snapped back violently, and he toppled backward.
 But before she had gained any ground, he seized hold of her leg and began crawling back towards her face once more.

-She pulled hard on the leg of the desk, trying to drag herself further back, but this time, she only succeeded in moving the desk.
+She pulled hard on the leg of the desk, trying to drag herself further back, but this time only managed to pull thedesk towards her.
 She growled in frustration and tried to pull herself out from under him.
 It was futile.
 She could barely even move with him on top of her.

 What she needed, she considered, was a weapon.
 Something, anything to hit him with, just to get him off of her long enough to retrieve her gun.
 She looked around for something within reach.